A Large-Area Optical Time Projection Chamber for Hard X-ray Polarimetry with Directional Imaging of Low-Energy Electron Recoils: Low energy electrons detector performances

 Figure \ref{fig:efficeicny} shows the simulated efficiency for this configuration.
 The efficiency is relatively low for such a detector design, mainly due to the low density and atomic number of the CYGNO gas mixture, which was optimized for dark matter searches.
 To explore alternatives, we tested different gas mixtures by varying density and composition.
 Increasing the CF\(_4\) content improves the efficiency approximately linearly, while replacing He with a higher-$Z$ element such as Ar further enhances efficiency, owing to the $Z^5$ dependence of the photoelectric cross section.

 The data collection and analysis procedure described above was then repeated for several gas mixtures at ambient pressure: He/\(CF_4\) (40/60), Ar/\(CF_4\) (60/40), and Ar/\(CF_4\) (80/20).
 Figure \ref{fig:angresgases} shows the angular resolutions obtained for the four gas mixtures.
 The angular resolution does not change significantly between mixtures, as it is primarily determined by the detector settings and analysis method, which are common to all.
 The impact of the gas mixture is more evident in Figure \ref{fig:figuregases}, where the higher efficiency of Ar-based mixtures improves the figure of merit by almost a factor of four compared to the CYGNO gas mixture.
+The figure of merit for IXPE GPD is also added to the plot for comparison, data are extracted from ixpeobssimm \cite{BALDINI2022101194}.
 This translates into a substantial reduction in observation time, highlighting the advantage of Argon for enhancing detection performance.